plexoio/tenam/documentation/assets/readme/actual_features.md

 - `Better SSL badge:` We planned to include a better SSL badge to demonstrate to users that they are not on a phishing website.
 Unfortunately, we were unable to include it in this iteration due to time constraints.

-We look forward to including these features and more in future iterations of Bitplexo.
+We look forward to including these features and more in future iterations of tenam.

 ## Deployment Process <a name="deployment"></a> | [#](#index)